Analog-Labs/chain-connectors/chains/polkadot/server/README.md

 ### `config`:

 This method returns `BlockchainConfig` which contains the configuration specific details for polkadot chain.

 ### `genesis_block`:

 Returns genesis block identifier.

 ### `node_version`:

 Returns node client version.

 ### `current_block`:

 Fetches current block using RPC and returns its identifier.

 ### `balance`:

 Fetches account balance from on chain and returns it.
 It takes two arguments:
 `address`: Address of account we want to fetch balance of.
 `block`: block identifier of block at which we want to fetch balance of account.

 ### `block`:

 This function takes `PartialBlockIdentifier` which contains a block index or hash and returns block transaction and operations happened in that transaction.

 ### `block_transaction`:

 This function takes:
 `block`: Which is a block identifier of block from which we want to fetch transaction from.
 `tx`: Transaction identifier of transaction we want to fetch.
 And returns a specific transaction and its operations within specified block.

 ### `faucet`:

 This method is used to fund an account with some amount of tokens in testnet.
 It takes two arguments:
 `address`: Address of account we want to fund.
 `amount`: Amount of tokens we want to fund.

 ### `metadata`:

 This call is used to fetch nonce of account, It takes two arguments:
 `public_key`: This is the public key of sender.
 `options`: This is Params needed to create metadata.
-For ethereum chain it takes `destination`: Address of receivier.
+For ethereum chain it takes
+    `destination`: Address of receivier.
     `amount`: Amount to be transfered to receiver.
     `data`: encoded input data for call

     It returns `EthereumMetadata` which includes `chain_id`, `nonce` and gas details for transaction.

 ### `submit`:

 It takes transaction bytes which is signed transaction bytes and it Submits signed transaction to chain and return its transaction id.

 ### `call`:

 To fetch Storage or any Constant from a Substrate chain, you can use the `Call` function.
 This method takes a `CallRequest` as input and returns a json `Value` as output.
 The `CallRequest` contains the following fields:
 * `NetworkIdentifier` - The network to make the call on.
-* `Method` - A string contains the name of pallet, function of pallet and type of query e.g. `Storage`, `Constant`.
+* `Method` - A string contains `-` seperated the name of pallet, function of pallet and type of query e.g. `Storage`, `Constant`.
 * `Parameters` - A Array containing the parameters required for that pallet function.

 ### __Passing paramters__